jg925/ece3400_2019-team10/labs/lab2.md

   }
 }
 ```
-To analyze the tone that was played, we copy and paste the values printed onto the output to a spreadsheet for
+To analyze the tone that was played, we graphed the amplitude of each bin versus the number of frequency bins.
-graphical analysis.
 The following graphs show the consistency of the pitch recordings for the 950 Hz tone and
 the differences between pitches.

 ![FFT of 950 Hz](lab2/charts/fft_950.png)
 ![FFT of different pitches](lab2/charts/diff_freq.png)

 The graphs show a subset of the 128 bins for clarity.
-We noticed that there was a certain pattern to the
+W saw there was a clear shift in the graph
+as the dominant frequency changed, so we used that to construct our algorithm.
+Additionally, tere was a
-950 Hz tone that was seen in the 850 Hz or the 1050 Hz.
-These subtle differences helped guide the creation
+distinct pattern to the 950 Hz tone that could be used to distinguish it from the 850 Hz or the 1050 Hz
-of the algorithm for detecting the 950 Hz tone.
-The following code snippet shows the modifications to the code
+tones.
+These subtle differences helped guide the creation of the algorithm for detecting the 950 Hz tone.
+In our implementation, we also used a counter.
+This was to reduce the effect of noise and ensure our algorithm
+only detected 950 Hz when a tone was being played, and not just from hearing background noise.
+The following code
-above that allowed for the detection of the 950 Hz tone.
+snippet shows the modifications to the code above that allowed us to correctly detect the 950 Hz tone.

 ```c
 ...